Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/1000-1500.png?raw=true)
 _Acting as a frame for our wordcloud: A Cross_

-During this time the Catholic Church has become very prosperous, and teachings of the Bible were vividly studied by theologians.
+During this time the Catholic Church has become very prosperous, and teachings of the Bible were vividly studied by theologians, whom also formed new interesting ideas of the time.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph3_1000_1500.png?raw=true)